mikechambers/redrixapp/README.md

 ### Errors

-#### I got an "An unknown error has occurred" error, what should I do?

-You may get this error is something unexpected occurs, usually a temporary issue with the Destiny 2 API.
-Often the issue will go away on its own, or after an app restart.
-If it does not, please [log an issue](https://github.com/mikechambers/redrix/issues), including your gamertag and platform.

 #### I got an "Error communicating with Destiny server" error, what should I do?

-This error occurs when the app cannot communicate with the Destiny 2 API server, usually caused by lack of network connect.
+This error occurs when the app cannot communicate with the Destiny 2 API server, usually caused by lack of network connection.
 Check that you have internet connectivity and try again.

 #### I got an "Unable to sign in.
 Check your gamer tag and try again." error, what should I do?